spacedvoid/connection/README.md

 As specified in the [description](https://openjdk.org/jeps/14#Backport-as-little-as-possible) of the model, the specific rules of the model are modified, listed below.

+Releases must have an associated commit tagged with the release version number, containing content equal to the release.
+All release versions must be unique; to improve searching specific versions, there must be no duplicate release tags with the same version.

 The `main` branch is for new features, bug fixes, and all other changes.
-This is the *Tip* branch; no releases come from this branch.
+This is the *Tip* branch.

-For every new major or minor version release, a new branch is created from the tip branch with the format `v<version>`.
+After a major or minor version release, a new branch may be created from the tip branch with the format `v<version>`.
-These branches are the *Tail* branches; all releases must come from tail branches.
+These branches are the *Tail* branches.
-Releases must have an associated commit tagged with the release version number, containing content equal to the release.
-All releases must be unique; to improve searching specific versions, there must be no duplicate release tags with the same version.
+A tail branch must start with the commit with the corresponding version tag: for example, if commit `abc123` is tagged with `v1.2.0`, the corresponding tail branch must be created as `git branch v1.2.0 abc123`.

 Changing the contents of a tail branch is restricted.
 New features, API/implementation changes, minor bug fixes that change the API/implementation behavior are prohibited.
 Only critical bug fixes that impact security or API usage(such as infinite loops or specification violations) are allowed.
 Therefore, releases from a tail branch must not increment the major or minor version number.

-Development releases(also known as pre-releases) are not in part of these rules.
-As development releases are not really meant for production usages, they can also be released on the tip branch, without creating the associated tail branch.
-However, the tag rule still applies; a non-duplicate tag named with the version number must be associated with a commit.
+Releases can come from any branches, but for simplicity, most releases will come from the tip branch.
+Tail branches will only be created if necessary.

 ## Importing